eet-energy/solmate-sdk/README.md

 # EET SolMate SDK

-All you need to integrate your [EET](https://www.eet.energy) SolMate into your home automation system and any python based system.
+All you need to integrate your [EET SolMate](https://www.eet.energy) into your home automation system - or really any Python-based system!
 Keep in mind that this is **work in progress**.

-This python based SDK provides a class based API Client which let you:
+This Python SDK provides a class-based API Client which lets you:

-1. Login to your SolMate with serial number and password which returns an authentification token.
+1. Login to your SolMate with serial number and password which returns an authentication token.
-2. Connect to your SolMate with the authentification token.
+2. Connect to your SolMate with the authentication token.
 3. Get live values of your SolMate.
 4. Check if your SolMate is online.

-For any inquiries about or problems with the usage of this API endpoint, please create an issue in this repository.
+For any inquiries about, or problems with, the usage of this API endpoint, please create an issue in this repository.

 ## How to use